frob/drupalcmbook/pages/03-what-is-configuration-management.md

 display_submitted: true
 ```

+>It is importent to remember that [D8] thas many yaml files and not all of them are considered configuration management.
+If you are familiar with info files from [D7] and early, they have all been switched over to yaml files.
+Also, many info hooks have been replaced, at least partially, with yaml files.
+Routes used to be implementations of hook_menu they are now yaml files.

 To get the human name we can call the ```get('name')``` method on it, to get the type we can call the ```get('type')```
 @TODO find out if there are magic methods for config objects.